 Welcome back to our series on the eight most common personality types found in the Hogan suite of assessments.
 We have already taken an in-depth look at Rebels, Marketers, Proletarians, Congenials, Overachievers, and Networkers.
 This week, we continue our dive into these personality types with a close examination of the Misfits personality profile.

-Misfits make up approximately 7% of the working population.
+The personality profile of Misfits makes up approximately 7% of the working population.
 Their Hogan profile is highlighted by below average scores on Hedonism and very low scores on Affiliation on the MVPI; low scores across the board on the HPI with extremely low scores on Adjustment, Ambition, and Interpersonal Sensitivity; and very high scores on the “moving away” cluster (Excitable, Skeptical, Cautious, Reserved, and Leisurely) of HDS.
 See Figure 1 below for the full profile.

 Figure 1: Misfits personality profile